-While the company's valuation techniques for Private Indian Investments remained primarily unchanged during the first quarter of 2022, the development of unobservable inputs considered the uncertainty related to the global economic disruption caused by the ongoing COVID-19 pandemic as well as recent developments regarding Russia's invasion of Ukraine in February 2022, including the impact of economic sanctions imposed against Russia, primarily led by western nations.
+While the company's valuation techniques for Private Indian Investments remained primarily unchanged during the first six months of 2022, the development of unobservable inputs considered the uncertainty related to the economic disruptions caused by the ongoing COVID-19 pandemic as well as Russia's continued invasion of Ukraine which commenced in February 2022.
 The company has assessed assumptions related to the COVID-19 pandemic and the conflict in Ukraine which were included in the estimates of the amount and timing of future cash flows prepared by investees' management, and the uncertainty in those assumptions has been considered in the determination of risk premiums incorporated in the company's valuations of Private Indian Investments.
 Additional volatility in the fair values of Private Indian Investments may arise in future periods if actual results differ materially from the company's estimates.